Coadon/Getaway/index.md

 # Getaway

-"Getaway" is a new simple indie game created by me, William Feng, and George!
+"Getaway" is a simple indie game where a green dude tries to tag you and you tries to avoid it as long as you can.

 **You can download the latest version of the game [here](https://github.com/Coadon/getaway/releases/latest/).**

 It is still under heavy development with itself being just a prototype.

-Early testers includes Jim, Harry, and Nathan.

 The game will be released soon, stay tuned for updates!